 Kenny Everett

-Everett supported the UK's Conservative Party under Margaret Thatcher and made a public appearance at the Young Conservatives conference in 1983.
-However, as a gay man, he would face criticism for the hypocrisy of supporting a Conservative government that enacted Section 28, a clause of the Local Government Act which made it illegal for councils to promote gay rights and issues.
-He was diagnosed with HIV in 1989 and died in 1995.
+Everett supported the Conservative Party under Margaret Thatcher and made a public appearance at the Young Conservatives conference in 1983.
+As a gay man, he was criticised for supporting a Conservative government which enacted Section 28, a clause of the Local Government Act which made it illegal for councils to promote gay rights.
+He was diagnosed with HIV in 1989, developed AIDS in 1993, and died in 1995.

 Biography from the Wikipedia article Kenny Everett.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.